‘Thor: Ragnarok’ Spoilers: Chris Hemsworth’s Makeover And Loki’s Power Struggle

 A post shared by Entertainment Weekly (@entertainmentweekly) on

 Comicbook reports that Thor: Ragnarok won’t limit the Marvel hero’s feats to Sakaar.
-There will also be Tom Hiddleston’s Loki with which to contend, and as the actor revealed, while promoting Kong: Skull Island, the God of Mischief is struggling to hold onto his stolen throne in Asgard.
+There will also be Tom Hiddleston’s Loki with which to contend and, as the actor revealed, while promoting Kong: Skull Island, the God of Mischief is struggling to hold onto his stolen throne in Asgard.
 While Tom reveals that Thor and Loki will meet up in Asgard, he’s as vague as Loki himself in sharing what that will mean for the plot of Thor: Ragnarok.

 “At the end of The Dark World, Loki is on the throne,” Hiddleston said.
 “At the beginning of Ragnarok, Thor has a few questions and Loki is endearingly enigmatic about providing answers.”